Sony Xperia L: Hardware

 It has a 4.3.-inch TFT capacitive touchscreen display with a resolution of 854 by 480 pixels (228 ppi).
 It is powered by a 1 GHz dual core Snapdragon S4 Plus processor with 1GB LPDDR2 RAM and Adreno 305 GPU.
-It comes with Android 4.1.2 Jelly Bean as its operating system.
+It comes with Android 4.1.2 Jelly Bean (up to 4.2.2) as its operating system.
 It has an 8 megapixel Exmor RS sensor with HDR and the ability to shoot 720p videos and a VGA front camera with a LED flash.
 The device has an inbuilt storage of 8 GB (5.8 GB user available, split between 1.57 GB device and 4.01 GB internal memory) and expandable storage of up to 32 GB via microSD.
 It features the Sony Arc design and the signature Sony aluminium power button.
 The device supports NFC allowing "one touch" to mirror what is on the smartphone to compatible TVs or play music on an NFC wireless speaker.
 A 1750 mAh battery powers the phone.
 Additionally, Xperia L includes a battery "Stamina" mode, which can increase its standby time.
 The phone supports 2G, 3G, HSPA+, Wi-Fi 802.11 a/b/g/n, Wi-Fi Direct, DLNA, Wi-Fi hotspot, and Bluetooth 4.0.
 It is available in white, black and red colors.
 It has an LED notification light at the bottom of the screen.